aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 Even though this is a tiny instance with seemingly few details, it signals a flaw in our model.
-Note that the resource returned from the request (`Resource1`) does not exist in the server!
+Note that the resource returned from the request (`Resource1`) does not exist in the server.
 We neglected to specify an obvious fact about the server; namely, that every response to a request is a resource that the server stores.
 We can go back to our definition of `HttpRequest` and append the following constraint: